Paul Inouye

 What advice would you give to your younger self?

 Fail Forward!
-I would encourage myself to take more risks and bet on myself more aggressively.
-Most professionals in banking are risk-averse and prefer to work within the confines of a larger organization but I have found that I truly flourish as my own boss where I can operate with ultimate flexibility.
-Taking calculated risks not only makes sense but provides valuable lessons for growth and improvement.
+I would have encourage myself to take more risks and bet on myself more aggressively.
+Most professionals in banking are risk-averse and prefer to work within the confines of a larger organization but I found that I truly flourished when I worked at smaller firms where I operated with ultimate flexibility.

 Are you willing to be a mentor?
 If so, how should someone contact you?

 Absolutely!
-I am happy to provide any advice or insights that someone thinks they might be able to gain from my own experiences.
+I am happy to provide any advice or insights that someone thinks they might be able to gain from my former experiences.